equwal/tag-gen/README.md

 Generate tags for a list of files and extensions.

+# PURPOSE:
+Specify which directories to generate tags for, and what kinds of files to generate them for in each.
+Good for tag jumping in an editor.

 # Requirements
 - An ANSI Common Lisp
 - A ctags-like program.
 - Desire

+# Non-features/Non-Requirements
+- Not multithreaded!
+- Works with any tag program (doesn't do any tagging itself)!
+- No special configuration language, just two sexps!
+- Does not use Roswell!
+- Works on my machine!

 # Install